floragunncom/search-guard-docs/_content/_docs_installation/installation_upgrading_6_7.md

 ### Monitoring

 While running in mixed mode, X-Pack monitoring might return incorrect values or throw Exceptions which you can safely ignore.

-### Known Issues
-There is a known issue in this release with regards to Kibana multitenancy when upgrading from Elasticsearch 6.
-After upgrading the cluster the first attempt to start Kibana 7 may fail with an "index template missing exception" error message.
-In this case, the workaround is to stop Kibana and start it again.
-The second attempt to start Kibana 7 will then be successful.